 “The Serpent Dove” comes from a text found in the Bible in the book of Matthew.
-In chapter 10 verse 16 Jesus is talking to His disciples about what the future is going to look like once He is gone.
+In chapter 10 verse 16, Jesus is talking to His disciples about what the future is going to look like as He sends them out to create His Kingdom on earth.
 He let’s them know it’s going to be different, and probably dangerous, and then finishes with this:

 Reading that verse for the first time caused me to think of how the devil took the form of a serpent in the Garden of Eden and tricked Adam and Eve into trading their identity for the lie he was giving, and it almost scared me to read (let alone use it as a blog title).
 But I recognized how wise the devil actually was in his trickery—and I realize that it is not the trickery that Jesus wants from us, but the understanding of how the world works and the wisdom to step out and fight for the people in it.
 This, united with gentleness, can bring life to the dead, a literal resurrection.
 By gentleness I mean compassion, life-giving speech, a heart that is slow to anger and quick to give encouragement, and a voice that declares truth over people.